EventVL: Understand Event Streams via Multimodal Large Language Model: Experiments

 \subsection{Qualitative results}

-We perform qualitative experiments on various scenario val sets with the zero-shot setting and utilize VideoLLaMA2 \cite{damonlpsg2024videollama2} to compare with our proposed EventVL. \textit{With only event data as input,} as shown in Figure \ref{fig:illu1}, our model can generate accurate descriptions for these event-based represenation, while VideoLLaMA2 always generate some useless text, like the denoted underline text \underline{``around in a field of dots''}.
-The reason is that current MLLMs training data do not contain the event-based representation, which causes falling in explicit recognition wrong for factual hallucinations.
-In addition, our model can easily perceive objects and actions in hard scenes such as low light and blurry scenes, and provide comprehensive descriptions.
-Like the example in the upper left corner of HARDVS cases, our EventVL can not only describe this motion but also infer the colour of clothing worn by humans.
-Next, we also investigate the long description generation ability of EventVL by evaluating the drive scene.
-As shown in Figure \ref{fig:illu2}, our proposed EventVL can generate a more precise description for the traffic scene and reasonable prediction ability like the second case ``Traffic lights are green'' in orange colour.
+We perform qualitative experiments on various scenario val sets with the zero-shot setting and utilize \textsc{VideoLLaMA2}~\cite{damonlpsg2024videollama2} to compare with our proposed \textsc{EventVL}. \textit{With only event data as input,} as shown in Figure~\ref{fig:illu1}, our model can generate accurate descriptions for these event-based representation, while VideoLLaMA2 always generate some useless text, like the denoted underline text \underline{``around in a field of dots''}.
+The reason is that current MLLMs training data do not contain the event-based representation, which causes falling in explicit recognition wrong for factual hallucinations. \textit{In addition, our model can easily perceive objects and actions in hard scenes such as low light and blurry scenes, and provide comprehensive descriptions.} Like the example in the upper left corner of \textsc{HARDVS} cases, our \textsc{EventVL} can not only describe this motion but also infer the colour of clothing worn by humans.
+Next, we also investigate the long description generation ability of \textsc{EventVL} by evaluating the drive scene.
+As shown in Figure~\ref{fig:illu2}, our proposed \textsc{EventVL} can generate a more precise description for the traffic scene and reasonable prediction ability like the second case ``Traffic lights are green'' in orange colour.
 However, VideoLLaMA2 easily has hallucinations when seeing these representations like the accident description in red color.
-Qualitative results show our advantage in understanding event-based presentation. \textit{Results about \textbf{multiple rounds of dialogue} and \textbf{failure cases} are also shown in the appendix.}
+Qualitative results show our advantage in comprehensive understanding event-based representation .